What Is a Web Content Management System & Do I Need One

 The best website content management systems are affordable for startups and small businesses, easy to use, and make it easy to add the website features and functionality you need.
 Here are more details on which are best for small businesses:

 - Squarespace: Design is at the forefront of this website builder.
 All Squarespace themes are modern and free to use, and its new Fluid Engine editor offers drag-and-drop functionality so you can make your website look awesome.
-Plans are affordable, starting at just $16 per month inclusive of hosting, SSL, domain, and site builder.
+Plans are affordable, starting at just $16 per month inclusive of hosting, SSL, domain, and site builder, or $23 a month for an online store.
 Read our Squarespace review to learn more.

 - GoDaddy: GoDaddy’s artificial intelligence (AI) designer will automatically build your website’s framework based on your answers during setup, which you can then quickly and easily edit using its section-based page builder.
 Read our GoDaddy website builder review and see if it’s the right digital content management system for you.